denosaurs/deno_python/README.md

 ```

 When running, you **must** specify `--allow-ffi`, `--allow-env` and `--unstable`
-flag.
+flags.
 Alternatively, you may also just specify `-A` instead of specific
-permissions since FFI effectively means all permissions.
+permissions since enabling FFI effectively escapes the permissions sandbox.

 ```shell
 deno run -A --unstable <file>